Safe H2O

 You can keep your water!
 Unlike traditional tank cleaning methods, at Safe H2O we do not empty and discard your tank water.
 Instead, we purify your remaining tank water supply using nanofiltration.
 This makes it safe to drink and recycles the water back into your tank.

 Our customers are left with a clean tank and water fit for immediate use, all without the waste or added cost of replacement water.
-We are committed to the environment and believe water is a valuable resource.
+We believe saving water is better for the environment as well as your wallet.

 Instead, our process involves vacuuming the sediment from the tank and filtering the water to ensure it’s safe.
 We then return the treated water to the tank with a small amount of food-grade hydrogen peroxide.
-This tasteless, antibacterial solution neutralises any harmful contaminants from the lines leading into your home, even those that are difficult to access physically.
+This totally safe and tasteless antibacterial solution neutralises any harmful contaminants in the lines leading into your property, which are impossible to access otherwise.

 We can provide various water testing options.
-Often with a bore water, we suggest having your water tested due to the higher mineral content from the water source.
-This will ensure you know exactly what is in your water supply and the treatment types you will need to ensure the water is safe.
+Often with a bore water, we suggest having your water tested due to the potential mineral content from the water source.
+This will ensure you know exactly what is in your water supply and any treatment you may need to ensure the water is safe.

-We do not test the tank water after completing our full tank clean process.
-After cleaning and purifying the water of thousands of tanks, we trust our process will effectively clean your water tank and water inside.
+We do not test the tank water after completing our full tank clean process as this is simply not practical.
+However, we tested our tank cleaning process repeatedly as it was developed and therefore can trust our process will effectively clean your water tank and water inside

 We use Food Grade Hydrogen Peroxide as an antibacterial treatment during our tank cleaning process.
-This tasteless solution neutralises bacteria growth and flushes the lines from your water tank to your home, that no one can physically reach.
+This safe and tasteless solution neutralises bacteria growth and flushes the lines from your water tank to your property, that no one can physically reach.

 Filtration Systems

-Over time, sediments, pathogens, and other residues can accumulate in the tank, leading to microbiological and chemical contamination, unpleasant tastes and odours and potential illnesses.
-Sediment accumulation can reduce the effectiveness of your filtration system and potentially shorten its lifespan.
+Over time, organic materials, sediments, and pathogens accumulate in the tank, leading to microbiological contamination, unpleasant tastes and odours as well as potential illnesses.
+Sediment accumulation can reduce also the effectiveness of your filtration system and potentially shorten its lifespan.
 Regular tank cleaning is essential, as it preserves water quality and ensures that your filters operate efficiently, working together to provide clean and safe water.

 Absolutely!
-While regular tank cleaning is essential for controlling sediment buildup, it’s important to understand that sediment accumulation is a continual process, regardless of your water source.Installing a filtration system between your tank and home ensures that your family is protected between cleaning sessions.
+While regular tank cleaning is essential for controlling sediment buildup, it’s important to understand that sediment accumulation is a continual process, regardless of your water source.Installing a filtration system between your tank and property ensures that your family is protected between tank cleans.

-Incorporating a filtration system alongside your routine tank cleaning offers the best protection for your household, effectively killing 99.9% of harmful bacteria.
-This combination not only enhances the safety of your water supply but also gives you peace of mind.
+Incorporating a Sediment + UV filtration system alongside your routine tank cleaning offers the best protection for your household, effectively killing 99.9% of harmful bacteria.
+This combination enhances the safety of your water supply and gives you peace of mind.

 Choosing the right size for your water filtration system is essential for optimal performance.
 Generally, there are two common sizes of filter cartridges: 10 inches and 20 inches.